 We also went to the Whispering Wall – a rather astounding place.
 It’s a large dam that has a massive curved wall.
 You can stand at one end of it and literally whisper something and the person all the way on the other side can hear it.
 It’s amazing really!

 It was a great time of year to visit too.
 Being Spring everything was so lush and green.
 I have heard this doesn’t last long and soon the grass turns brown.

 We had three nights away and we both felt like locals by the time we left.
 Being driven all over the Barossa, having delicious food, large amounts of sunshine and taking their dog Paws for a stroll made it such a relaxing and enjoyable holiday.

 If you’re looking for a place to visit I highly recommend South Australia, the Barossa Valley in particular.
 Though I think our experience was so good because of the company! xx

 So it turns out I never grew out of the childhood dream of wanting a pony (much to my parent’s dismay I’m sure) but I’ve finally plucked up the courage and made the decision that it’s time to learn!

 You can never be too old right?

-After doing a 1hr private lesson at Sydney’s Moore Park (which I highly recommend!)
-I’ve enrolled myself in a beginners “horsemanship course” where we learn all the basics from grooming to tacking to walkig and trotting.
+After doing a 1hr private lesson at Sydney’s Moore Park Stables (which I highly recommend!)
+I’ve enrolled myself in a beginners “horsemanship course” where we learn all the basics from grooming to tacking to walking and trotting.

 As a group course, with max 5 people, it’s a lot more affordable than private lessons - it actually works out to be about half the price - plus they run them at a range of different times.
 I’ve elected to do a night time one so I just catch the bus down there after work for a 7pm start.
 The first course is a total of 4 sessions, each 1.5hrs and it is SO MUCH FUN.